Mercedes-Vazquez/Counter1/README.md

 ## TECHNOLOGIES USED
 Visual Studio Code as the code editor,
 JavaScript for functionality,
-HTML for structuring how the web page elemnts are displayed, CSS for giving style to the elements displayed on the web page
+HTML for structuring how the web page elements are displayed, CSS for giving style to the elements displayed on the web page
 ## CODE EXAMPLES
 `let i= 0